Constitution

 Article IX: Stats and Transactions

-1.The official statistics provider for the ZWL is CBS Sportsline ( & ), unless and until the league votes for another provider/server.
+1.The official statistics provider for the ZWL is CBS Sportsline (

 2.The effective date of any transaction is Tuesday, before the commencement of play on that day.
 Transactions recorded on a Draft Day that is after the MLB Opening Day, including trades and replacing disabled players, are retroactive to Opening Day.
 Transactions occurring after Draft Day but before the following Tuesday will be effective that Tuesday.